FOTI is a think tank dedicated to building a prosperous and fair European future that harnesses the power of technology.

 Jean Cattan is FOTI’s Of Counsel.

 His contributions span landmark milestones in internet freedom, net neutrality, open device principles, EU law negotiations, and the fight against data retention and surveillance, with recent efforts focused on algorithmic pluralism and the democratization of technology, including AI.
-Lastly, he acted as rapporteur of the French National Strategic Review on Foreign Information Manipulation and Interference.

 Tobias